Does NYS AAUP have a Facebook Page?

 - If there is no AAUP chapter, or should the chapter be unable to help, you may approach New York Committee A on Academic Freedom and Tenure.
 We will be available to discuss the issues fully, and to offer advice.
 NY Committee A also may recommend to National Committee A of AAUP that it consider your issue.

 - Finally, at any time, you may approach National Committee A on Academic Freedom and Tenure.
 However, once you do, NY Committee A will step aside.
 It is the policy of NY Committee A not to become involved in any matter that has been reviewed, or is under review, by National Committee A.

 Thus AAUP offers a variety of means for a faculty member to get valuable advice, and perhaps ultimately to have AAUP intervene in a case.
 If you follow the steps outlined above, you will best take advantage of the resources offered by AAUP in this critical area.

-If you have reason to consult with NY Committee A, contact the Conference’s Executive Director, or the Chair of the Committee:
+If you have reason to consult with NY Committee A, please contact the Conference’s Executive Director or the Chair of the Committee:

-Sally Dear-Healy, Executive Director, New York State Conference, AAUP.
+Sally Dear-Healey, Executive Director, New York State Conference of the AAUP

 What are Academic Freedom and Shared Governance?
 How can AAUP help?